awakelife93/msa-ddd-with-event-sourcing-cqrs-pattern/EventBus/README.md

 ### Description

 **Event Stream**\
-Because the queues managed by bulljs are an event method, a common function created to register events for each event queue generated or to handle business logic
+This is a common function created to register events for each event queue managed by bull.js and handle the received business logic.

 ```typescript
 export const EventHandlerByDomain = async (